apacheignite/documentation/marshalling/binary-marshaller.md

   "title": "Handling Hash Code Generation and Equals Execution" }
 [/block]
 By default when an object is serialized into the binary format, Ignite captures it's hash code and stores it alongside with the binary object fields.
 This way a proper and consistent hash code can be provided on all nodes in a cluster for any object.
-For the `equals` comparison, Ignite by default relies on binary representation of the serialized object comparing the whole byte array byte-by-byte.
+For the `equals` comparison, Ignite by default relies on binary representation of the serialized object comparing the fields sub-array byte-by-byte.
+This means that it compares all the serialized fields in an object, starting from the first field offset to the last.
+Due to this type of comparison, the result depends on the order in which the fields are serialized.

-However, this default implementation has a number of specificities:
- * Compares all the fields in an object.
- * Depends on the order in which fields are serialized.

 This default behavior is implemented by `BinaryArrayIdentityResolver` interface that is set globally for every object that is serialized into the binary format.